- Means of transport used: analyses of situation and trends

 The same applies to the mobility at the destination: During their holiday, most tourists go on at least one day trip.
 The type of transport used for the day trips and the journey to a destination are not always the same.
 A journey may help breaking up accustomed behaviour, enabling the traveller to use new means of transportation – due to curiosity, fun, or simply the lack of alternatives.

 In some cases special types of mobility are the reason for travelling or even the content of the holiday.
 It concerns bike or motorbike trips, holidays with sailing or motor boats, cruises and caravanning, where the vehicle is not just used as a type of transport but also for accommodation.

 Within the scope of our research and consulting we examine which tourists use what means of transport for what purpose, what the potential of certain mobility offers is and what factors currently determine the choice of means of transport.
 Thereby we apply quantitative as well as qualitative methods, which means that we don’t just collect statistical data but we also ask tourists what reasons they have for their mobility behaviour.
 We put a special focus on sustainable mobility, e. g. means of transport that are environmentally and socially acceptable (including accessibility for people with disabilities) as well as economically beneficial.
 Our customers are tourism regions, transportation companies, environmental associations and research facilities.
 If reasonable, we cooperate with other domestic or foreign researchers and consultants.

-Contact: Bente Grimm
+Contact Person: Bente Grimm

 Reports on research results can be primarily found in our publications.